Western Engineer: Background

 The Yellowstone expedition was a military undertaking ordered by Secretary of War John C. Calhoun.
-Its primary objective was to establish a military fort at the confluence of the Yellowstone River and the Missouri River; the purpose of which was to prevent the infiltration of Hudson Bay Company traders into the Great Plains.
-Its secondary objective was a scientific expedition to explore and map Missouri and the upper Mississippi watershed.
+Its primary objective was to establish a military fort at the confluence of the Yellowstone River and the Missouri River, the purpose of which was to prevent the infiltration of Hudson's Bay Company traders into the Great Plains.
+Its secondary objective was a scientific expedition to explore and map the Missouri and the upper Mississippi watersheds.
 Hence, the expedition consisted of a military component under Colonel Henry Atkinson of the 6th Infantry and a scientific component under Major Stephen Harriman Long of the Topographical Engineers.
-Both components would use steamboats and the scientific party would continue upstream Missouri when the military party had reached the Yellowstone River.
+Both components would use steamboats and the scientific party would continue up the Missouri when the military party had reached the Yellowstone River.